eProsima/vulcanexus/docs/rst/use_cases/keys/keys.rst

 By integrating topic keys and content filtering, each turtle node processes the data intended for it.
 This setup illustrates efficient and effective communication in a complex system with multiple entities.

-Users can control the turtles using the keyboard, while the Qt application visually represents their movements.
+Users can control each turtle separately using the keyboard, while the graphical application visually represents their movements.

-The Qt application terminal displays the turtles' positions, and the controller terminal shows the commands sent to each Turtle Node.
-The controller receives the turtles position.
-Each velocity and pose message is tagged with a key representing the turtle ID.
+The controller receives the position of the turtles, which is determined by the ID of the turtle that publishes it, being this parameter the key in the message.
+Also, the controller publishes the velocity message to each corresponding turtle by the same means, using the ID of the turtle as the key in the message.

+This mechanism allows ROS 2 nodes to control the history of messages with a different key separately and to avoid stepping on each other in the publisher and subscription history of samples.

 The diagram below shows the entities required using topic keys:

 .. figure:: /rst/figures/use_cases/keys/keys.png
     :align: center

-The diagram below shows the entities required **without** using topic keys:
+The diagram below shows the entities required **without** using topic keys.
+It is worth noting that the number of topics, subscriptions and publications required increases significantly as the system grows if we do not use the key based approach, increasing the memory footprint and resource usage.

 .. figure:: /rst/figures/use_cases/keys/non-keys.png
     :align: center